davestewart/nuxt-content-assets/README.md

                 +- seaside.mp4
 ```

-In your documents, simply reference assets using relative paths:
+In your documents, reference assets with relative paths:

 ```markdown
 ---